 The introduction of Little Wandle has had a positive impact on outcome for all in phonics.
-64% attained the appropriate mark in their phonic screening, despite large absences in EYFS due to COVID lockdowns.
+64% in 2022 attained the appropriate mark in their phonic screening, despite large absences in EYFS due to COVID lockdowns.
+By 2023, this increased to 78%.
+With 60% of passing the resit compared to 0 in 2022.
 In addition, the year 1 cohort was heavily impacted by Covid-19 in the Spring term 2022 followed by further absences due to chicken pox.
 The intervention quickly identifies the gaps in children's learning and provides specific interventions to be utilised over a short period of time.
 From September 2022, school purchased 'real' home reader books to replace the eBooks which had increased the number of pupils who read and practice a phonetically decodable book at home.
-It is anticipated that phonics outcomes will improve in 2023 as the children have followed the full Little Wandle programme.
+It is anticipated that phonics outcomes will improve again in 2024 as the children have followed the full Little Wandle programme and interventions have been firmly embedded.

 Tutor Trust was the most effective targeted intervention in 2021-22 as school led tuition was heavily impacted by high staff absences (COVID).
-Therefore, in 2022-23, we have increased the use Tutor Trust this year for English and Maths across Key Stage 2.
-As part of a wider, whole school approach, a number of Maths and English interventions have need implements this year which have proven to be highly successful in other schools at improving pupils literacy and maths skills.
-These include: Dyslexia Gold, Number Stack and Doodle.
+Therefore, in 2022-23, we increased the use Tutor Trust for English and Maths across Key Stage 2.
+As part of a wider, whole school approach, a number of Maths and English interventions have been implemented this year which have proven to be highly successful in other schools at improving pupils' literacy and maths skills.
+There was evidence of impact of Tutor Trust in year 6 for English and Maths, we will continue to use this again next year for this year group.
+Dyslexia Gold and Number Stacks also had demonstrable impact, these interventions will be targeted towards pupil who need extra support in reading and maths - particularly for our disadvantaged pupils.